 Come with us on a journey through one of the most beautiful places in Canada.
 Also, if you love natural wonderlands and epic waterways, then you have just found yourself a gem!
+Learn about the top Canadian Landmarks to visit.

-One of the most fun and basic facts about Canada, is that if you combine every other country’s amount of lakes, it will still have more lakes than that!
+One of the most fun and basic facts about Canada is that if you combine every other country’s amount of lakes, it will still have more lakes than that!
 Yup.
 That’s a lot of gorgeousness all wrapped up in one stunning place, my hometown, Canada.

 This list of Canada Landmarks is overflowing with unforgettable adventures, spellbinding landscapes, and memories.
 All just waiting to be found by you, as you embark on your way to enjoy the best of Canada!